Kapil-Shyam-M/linux-devkit-py/README.md

         ./openocd -f <path-to-location>/ftdi.cfg

-* Connect to gtkterm or miniterm with a baudrate of 9600 and port as /dev/ttyUSB0
+* Connect to gtkterm or minicom with a baudrate of 9600 and port as /dev/ttyUSB0

 * Using gdb(riscv64-unknown-elf-gdb) load the bbl , steps are given below.